 A student being superimposed in front of a teal background showing someone using a calculator.

-You’re passionate in your belief that all kids deserve a good mathematics teacher to help them understand what mathematics is all about.
+You’re passionate in your belief that all students deserve a good mathematics teacher to help them understand what mathematics is all about.

-IUP’s MEd in Mathematics Education program can help you excel in either (or both) of these roles, and at a time when demand is high for good math teachers in Pennsylvania and across the country.
+IUP’s MEd in Mathematics Education program can help you achieve this goal, and at a time when demand is high for good math teachers in Pennsylvania and across the country.

 The MEd in Mathematics Education program offers two specializations, which are meant to allow working professionals like you to focus on the grade levels that match your career goals: